vanderpatrick/Hackteam-6/README.md

 ![Info On country on click](docs/imgs/map-features/info-on-country.png "Info On country on click")

-Or return a message to ask to go to contact page if the person has some information they would like share:
+Or return a message to ask to go to the contact page if the person has some information they would like to share:

 ![No Info on click](docs/imgs/map-features/if-no-info.png "No Info on click")